How to Waterproof Your Basement

 Prepare the Exterior

-When basements are plagued with frequent leaks, the problem usually begins on the exterior.
-Getting the exterior of the home ready is no small task but it can greatly improve basement conditions.
-Begin by excavating the soil around the perimeter of the home until the basement walls are exposed.
+When basements frequently leak, the problem usually begins on the outside.
+Getting the exterior of the home ready is no small task.
+However, it can greatly improve basement conditions.
+Begin by excavating the soil around the perimeter of the home until you have exposed the basement walls.
 For the best results, leave exterior basement waterproofing to the professionals, at is requires heavy-duty equipment and precise application.

 Apply an Exterior Polymer Sealant